Anne-Marie Duff: Screen work

 In 2015, she played Violet Miller in the film Suffragette, a working-woman who introduces Maud Watts (Carey Mulligan) to the fight for women's rights in east London.
-"Violet is extraordinary, she's a firebrand - a tornado that comes into Maud's life and changes it forever.
-I found her thrilling," says Duff.

-In 2016, Duff was cast in a new BBC animated miniseries of Watership Down, alongside her former husband James McAvoy.
+In 2016, Duff was cast in an BBC animated miniseries of Watership Down, alongside her former husband James McAvoy.
 It premiered in December 2018; Duff appeared as Hyzenthlay.
 In 2019, Duff once again appeared with McAvoy in the BBC One and HBO adaption of Philip Pullman's His Dark Materials.

-In 2020, Duff portrayed Erin Wiley, the estranged heroin addict mother of established character Maeve in the second season of critically acclaimed Netflix original series Sex Education.
+In 2020, Duff portrayed Erin Wiley, the estranged heroin addict mother of established character Maeve in the second season of the Netflix original series Sex Education.
 She later returned to the role for the third season.
 In June 2020, Duff appeared in a main role as Tracy Daszkiewicz in three-part drama The Salisbury Poisonings.
 The series portrays the 2018 Novichok poisoning crisis in Salisbury, England, and the subsequent Amesbury poisonings.

 Duff narrated the BBC Two documentary Hospital in 2017.
-The series followed the National Health Service in unprecedented times.